ecostarsorg/ecostarsorg.github.io/trust/resources/asset-management-policy.md

 * Date of version: 2024-01
 * Author: Information Security Officer
 * Approver: CTO
-* Confidentiality: Internal use.
-Shared upon request as part of a due diligence

 ## Purpose
 * To identify organizational assets and define appropiate protection responsabilities